Sandthorn/sandthorn/README.md

 Calling `stateless_events` creates public class methods.
 The first argument is an `aggregate_id` and the second argument is optional but has to be a hash and are stored in the attribute_deltas of the event.

-When creating a stateless event, the corresponding aggregate is never loaded.
-The event is appendend to the aggregate's event stream.
+When creating a stateless event, the corresponding aggregate is never loaded and the event is saved without calling the save method.

 ```ruby
 class Board